klust/LUMI-BE-training-materials/docs/intro-evolving/02_CPE.md

 that all CCDs are equal again.

 This also implies that some software that works perfectly fine on the login nodes **may not work on the compute nodes**.
-E.g., there is no `/run/user/$UID` directory and we have experienced that D-Bus (which stands for Desktop-Bus) also does not work as one should expect.
+E.g., you will see that there is no `/run/user/$UID` directory.

 Large HPC clusters also have a small system image, so **don't expect all the bells-and-whistles from a Linux workstation to be present on a large supercomputer** (and certainly not in the same